 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 University of Iowa is the top option for individuals interested in pursuing a Health & Physical Education major.
-This is a fairly common subject of study at Iowa, with 11.3% of undergraduate students signed up for it.
+With 653 undergraduates, Phys Ed is quite a popular major at University of Iowa.
 Situated in Iowa City, Iowa, this school is a very good choice for students who enjoy the thrills of a major city.

 Arizona State University - Downtown Phoenix does not require freshman students to live on-campus.
 Student achievements after graduation is essential at Arizona State University - Downtown Phoenix, with graduates typically leaving the university with student loan debt lower than the norm.
-Go on a virtual tour to explore ASU - Downtown Phoenix is like by viewing some campus videos.
+Learn more about what campus life at ASU - Downtown Phoenix is like by viewing some campus videos.